Programme

 ECR workshops

-The workshops will take place on Monday, 8 July, starting around mid day, and also include sessions on Tuesday, 9 July, in the morning.
-They will include networking, sessions on career development in both academia and industry, and other activities relevant to ECRs.
+The workshops will take place on the afternoon of Wednesday, 9 July, and the morning of Thursday, 10 July.
+They will include networking, sessions on career development, and other activities relevant to ECRs.
 Targeted at PhD students and postdocs.
+A schedule will be sent to all ECR workshop attendees.

 Main conference